Blackstone boss backs $300 million Chinese university fund

-BEIJING (Reuters) - Blackstone Group Inc. (BX.N) founder Stephen Schwarzman will personally donate $100 million to a scholarship fund at China’s Tsinghua University as part of the largest internationally funded philanthropic project in the country’s history.
+BEIJING, April 21 (Reuters) - Blackstone Group Inc. founder Stephen Schwarzman will personally donate $100 million to a scholarship fund at China’s Tsinghua University as part of the largest internationally funded philanthropic project in the country’s history.

-Schwarzman has already raised another $100 million from a group of mostly Western donors including BP Plc (BP.L), Boeing Co.
-(BA.N), General Electric Co.
-(GE.N) and hedge fund magnate Ray Dalio.
+Schwarzman has already raised another $100 million from a group of mostly Western donors including BP Plc, Boeing Co., General Electric Co. and hedge fund magnate Ray Dalio.

-He’s working to raise a further $100 million to fill out the program’s planned $300 million endowment.
+He’s working to raise a further $100 million to fill out the programme’s planned $300 million endowment.

-“The goal is to build the most prestigious and well-funded international scholarship program in the most populous country in the world,” Schwarzman said.
+“The goal is to build the most prestigious and well-funded international scholarship programme in the most populous country in the world,” Schwarzman said.

-Classes of 200 students recruited from the United States, China and other countries will study a specially designed curriculum in a one-year master’s program.
+Classes of 200 students recruited from the United States, China and other countries will study a specially designed curriculum in a one-year master’s programme.

 Schwarzman unveiled the project, along with a scale model of a Qing Dynasty-style building to be built for students on the east side of Tsinghua’s campus, in a ceremony on Sunday.